table of contents

 Ideally, all of these operators would completely ignore the ":utf8" state, working only with bytes, but this would result in silently breaking existing code.
 To avoid this a future version of perl will throw an exception when any of sysread(), recv(), syswrite() or send() are called on handle with the ":utf8" layer.

-In Perl 5.30, it will no longer be possible to use sysread(), recv(), syswrite() or send() to read or send bytes from/to :utf8 handles.
+As of Perl 5.30, it is no longer be possible to use sysread(), recv(), syswrite() or send() to read or send bytes from/to :utf8 handles.

 Use of unassigned code point or non-standalone grapheme for a delimiter.